mrehkopf/n64rgb-1/generalRGBmod/README.md

 ##### [2]
 Heuristic for de-blur function highly depends on the image content.
 So it might be the case that de-blur is switched on and off rapidly even on small content changes.
 In any case you can override the heuristic by forcing de-blur on or off.
 If you observe something like that or where do you think that de-blur is not correctly guessed, please take a note (PAL / NTSC N64, game, ROM, situation), where I can check that and can try to further improve the heuristic algorithm.
 Send me your observation vie email or open an issue here on GitHub.

+### In-Game Routines (IGR) (default installation type)

+Three functunalities are implemented: toggle de-blur feature / override heuristic for de-blur and toggle the 15bit mode (see above) as well as resetting the console.

+The button combination are as follows:

+- reset the console: A + B + D-Pad dw + D-Pad ri + L + R
+- (de)activate de-blur / override heuristic for de-blur: (see description below)
+- (de)activate 15bit mode: (see description below)

+_Modifiying the IGR Button Combinations_:
+It's difficult to make everybody happy with it.
+Third party controllers, which differ from the original ones by design, make it even more difficult.
+So it is possible to generate your own firmware with **your own** preferred **button combinations** implemented.
+Please refere to the document **IGR.README.md** located in the top folder of this repository for further information.

+_Final remark on IGR_:
+However, as the communication between N64 and the controller goes over a single wire, sniffing the input is not an easy task (and probably my solution is not the best one).
+This together with the lack of an exhaustive testing (many many games out there as well my limited time), I'm looking forward to any incomming issue report to furhter improve this feature :)

 ### De-Blur